Intel after Q4 2025 report: fundamental overview and INTC stock forecast for 2026

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future

-Intel Corp. stock price forecast for 2025
+Intel Corporation stock price forecast for 2026

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future

-Risks of investing in Intel Corp. stock
+Risks of investing in Intel Corporation stock

-• Contract business challenges: Intel’s ambition to become the second-largest contract chipmaker by 2030 faces challenges in attracting clients, intense competition from Samsung and TSMC, and risks associated with this partnership model, which requires significant investments with no guarantee of a return
+• Contract business challenges: Intel’s ambition to become the second-largest contract chipmaker by 2030 faces challenges in attracting clients, intense competition from Samsung and TSMC, and risks associated with this partnership model, which requires significant investments with no guarantee of a return.

 • AI and data centre market: Intel is notably lagging in the AI chip industry, where NVIDIA and AMD hold a significant competitive edge.
-This has resulted in a loss of market share, particularly in the data centre segment, which is crucial for generating high-margin revenue
+This has resulted in a loss of market share, particularly in the data centre segment, which is crucial for generating high-margin revenue.

 • Geopolitical and economic factors: tensions between the US and China, a key semiconductor market, could negatively impact Intel’s business in this area.
-Additionally, the company’s global manufacturing presence is subject to serious geopolitical risks for several reasons
+Additionally, the company’s global manufacturing presence is subject to serious geopolitical risks for several reasons.

 These factors collectively threaten Intel’s future earnings, potentially leading to a decline in revenue and higher unplanned expenses.